MatthewRHermes/mrh/gpu/README.md

 # GPU-enabled LASSCF

-The following is a short summary documenting how to run LASSCF (and similar) calculations using the `mrh` code accelerated by `gpu4mrh`, which supports multiple backends targeting GPUs from different vendors.
+The following is a short summary documenting how to run LASSCF calculations using the `mrh` code accelerated by `gpu4mrh`, which supports multiple backends targeting GPUs from different vendors.
+Similar calculations like HF, DFT and CASSCF ran with density fitting can also be accelerated transparently.
+For HF and DFT, only the construction of J and K matrices is accelerated.
+For CASSCF, JK and AO2MO kernels are accelerated.

 ## Compiling gpu-enabled LASSCF